"A visually dazzling and deeply informative collection that will linger with readers long after the last page." –Kirkus Reviews

 Erjen Khamaganova, Elder of the Buryat-Mongolian Khongoodor and Sagaan clans, and a member of Council of Elders of the World Union of Indigenous Spiritual Practitioners

-Tommy Esang Remengesau Jr., Palauan politician.
+Tommy Esang Remengesau Jr., Palauan statesman.
 Tommy served as the Palauan president between 2001-2009 and 2013-2021

 Lisa Morehead-Hillman, Karuk/Yurok traditional basketweaver